 Costs of travelling to Australia are not included in your course fees and you will need to arrange and pay for your travel to Australia.
 You should plan to arrive in Sydney at least 2 weeks before your course orientation to give you time to settle in.

-The nearest International Airport is Sydney International Airport.
+The nearest International Airport to Campbell Institute campuses is Sydney International Airport (also referred to as Sydney Kingsford Smith Airport).